opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 ------------

 This guide will configure a home network behind a common dial-up type ISP connection.
-The OPNsense has one interface pointing to the ISP, it is named `WAN`, and has three internal interfaces called `DMZ`, `LAN` and `WLAN`.
+The OPNsense has an interface pointing to the ISP named `WAN` and has three internal interfaces called `DMZ`, `LAN` and `WLAN`.
 Each of those internal interfaces will get a /64 subnet from the delegated IPv6 prefix.
 This way it is easy to control the dataflow between all four segments on the OPNsense.